Overview

 Sex hormones

-Autoimmune disorders turn to strike during the childbearing years.
+Autoimmune disorders tend to strike during the childbearing years.
 Some diseases seem to be affected, for better or worse, by significant hormonal changes such as pregnancy, childbirth, and menopause.

 Infection

-Some disorders seem to be triggered or get worsened by particular conditions.
+Some disorders appear to be triggered or exacerbated by specific conditions.

 Symptoms of Autoimmune Diseases?